yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 How can I route only certain ports through the tunnel, and use my regular WAN interface for the rest of my traffic? – BjörnLindström

  * use prerouting packet marking and policy routing, according to the [http://lartc.org/howto/lartc.netfilter.html Linux Advanced Routing & Traffic Control HOWTO], for example:

+'''Note that this will not work on White Russian RC6''' (see http://forum.openwrt.org/viewtopic.php?pid=40355)

   * create a new routing table and add a rule to use it for packets marked with a 1:
   {{{
 # mkdir /etc/iproute2